pmcollins/gumdrop/gumdrop.sql/README.md

 ```

 Gumdrop-SQL assumes we have a serial primary key.
 We just have to tell it about our name and age columns.
-We then
+Set up
-pass in both the name of the person table, "person", and our column collection, into the inserter, and we're done with
+consists of just passing in both the name of our person table and our column collection.
+We only have to do this once
-setup.
-Of course, we only have to do this once per application.
-(You're encouraged to subclass `Inserter` and do
-this setup in your subclass's constructor.)
+per application.
+(And you're encouraged to subclass `Inserter` and do this setup in your subclass's constructor.)

-Now that we have our inserter, we can insert a row.
+Now that we have our `Inserter`, we can insert a row.
 Given an existing JDBC connection, we just say:

 ```java